lupguo/goimgrz/Readme.md

 ## goimgrz
-~~goimgrz is not girl, it just short for **Go Image Resize List**, It is used for resize network or local images to specified size and destination~~

 This is a command line tool based on resize Http images or native images written by golang, supporting batch and concurrent processing.